JenSans/Housing-Project/README.md

 **Stakeholder Audience**

-Our Stakeholders are individuals looking for a home to purchase to flip or individuals who own a home that they've flipped.
+Our Stakeholders are individuals looking for a home to purchase to flip or individuals who own a home they'd like to flip.
 This project looks at how to choose a home, what features to consider, and what action to take with the predictions of the final model.

 **Modeling**